Analysis | Kayleigh McEnany and the Trump team are running out of voter fraud tricks

 The idea that ballots were “backdated” to 1900 first emerged almost a month ago.
 The Trump campaign and its allies have repeatedly cited the affidavit as part of its legal efforts in Michigan, where it has repeatedly lost.

-What’s more, the explanation for the birth dates is actually rather simple.
+What’s more, the explanation for the birth dates is simple.
 Chris Thomas, the former director of elections for Michigan, explained in his own sworn affidavit that the software used by election workers required a birth date to be recorded, but that the birth date was not immediately available to the election workers, and Jan.
 1, 1900, was the placeholder used.

 “This is standard operating procedure and a standard date used by the State Bureau of Elections and election officials across the state to flag records requiring attention,” Thomas wrote.